mideind/GreynirCorrect/doc/customization.rst

 The user can customize GreynirCorrect by providing a configuration file with additional issues to check for.
-The configuration file should be in the same format as the GreynirCorrect.conf default configuration file, with any of the needed sections from that file.
+The configuration file should be in the same format as the [GreynirCorrect.conf](src/reynir_correct/config/GreynirCorrect.conf) default configuration file, with any of the needed sections from that file, defined with a header in square brackets.

 The user can then pass in the path to the configuration file using the ``--tov-config`` command line argument.
+The config is loaded in addition to the default configuration file.

+Two additional section headers can be added to the configuration file:

+``[tone_of_voice_words]`` and ``[tone_of_voice_patterns]``.

+### Tone-of-voice words
-The issues can be tone-of-voice issues, such as words that should be avoided in a particular use case, with suggestions for replacements.
+The issues defined ucan be tone-of-voice issues, such as words that should be avoided in a particular use case, with suggestions for replacements.

 An example of a tone-of-voice section is as follows:

 .. code-block:: python
     [tone_of_voice_words]
-    kúrs_kk áfangi_kk "Við kjósum frekar orðið 'áfangi' í textum um framhaldsskóla." labba_so ganga_so "Það er talmálslegt að nota 'labba', við tölum frekar um að 'ganga'."
+    kúrs_kk áfangi_kk "Við kjósum frekar orðið 'áfangi' í textum sem fjalla um framhaldsskólanám." labba_so ganga_so "Það er talmálslegt að nota 'labba', við tölum frekar um að 'ganga'."

-This only works for single words, in whitespace-separated columns within each line:
+This only works for single words, in whitespace-separated columns within each line.
+The format is as follows:

 1. Word + '_' + category
 2. Optional replacement word + '_' + category.
 There can be multiple replacement words, separated by tight forward slashes '/'.